hudsonvalleydigitalnetwork/hasviolet/hardware/README.md

-# HAS Violet
+# HASviolet

 ## Hardware

-Project HAS Violet, brought to you by HVDN, the letter Q and numbers 8, 4 and 5.
+Project HASviolet, brought to you by HVDN, the letter Q and numbers 8, 4 and 5.

 ### Adafruit LoRa Radio Bonnet with OLED - RFM95W @ 915 MHz - RadioFruit